All About Rhabdomyosarcoma

 - Induction chemo followed by limited resection if bladder preservation is possible

-- Alternatively, induction chemo followed by RT, then biopsy to document pathologic complete response (pCR = no more microscopic tumor seen).
+- Alternatively, induction chemo followed by radiation, then biopsy to document pathologic complete response (pCR = no more microscopic tumor seen).
 If no pCR, then limited surgery

 - Tend to disseminate early and be more locally invasive

 - Local measures should be pursued aggressively upfront

 - Painless unilateral scrotal swelling

 - Frequently spreads through lymphatics to para-aortic lymph nodes